feliksh/AAPM_17-18/README.md

-# Advanced Algorithms and Programming Methods
+# Efficient Matrix Operations Library

 This repository contains the code for the 3 assignments of master course "Advanced Algorithms and Programming Methods - 2017/2018".